statelyai/xstate/docs/guides/communication.md

   - a machine
   - a string, which refers to a machine defined in this machine's `options.services`
   - a function that returns a `Promise`
+  - a function that returns a callback handler, which sends events to the parent via the callback (example below)
 - `id` - the unique identifier for the invoked service
 - `forward` - (optional) `true` if all events sent to this machine should also be sent (or _forwarded_) to the invoked child machine (`false` by default)
 - `data` - (optional) an object that maps properties of the child machine's [context](./context.md) to a function that returns the corresponding value from the parent machine's `context`.